AdaCore/spark2014/docs/ug/gnatprove.rst

 to a subprogram declared in a particular file at a particular line.

 A number of options exist to influence the behavior for proof.
-Internally, the prover Alt-Ergo is called repeatedly for each check or assertion.
-Using the option ``--timeout``, one can change the maximal time that is allocated to prove each check or assertion (default: 1s).
-Using the option ``--steps`` (default: not used), one can set the maximum number of reasoning steps that Alt-Ergo is allowed to perform before giving up.
+Internally, the prover(s) specified with option ``--prover`` is/are called repeatedly for each check or assertion.
+Using the option ``--timeout``, one can change the maximal time that is allocated to each prover to prove each check or assertion (default: 1s).
+Using the option ``--steps`` (default: not used), one can set the maximum number of reasoning steps that the prover is allowed to perform before giving up.
 The ``steps`` option should be used when predictable results are required, because the results with a timeout may differ depending on the computing power or current load of the machine.
 The option ``-j`` activates parallel compilation and parallel proofs.

-The way checks are passed to Alt-Ergo can also be influenced using the option ``--proof``.
-By default, Alt-Ergo is invoked a single time for each check or assertion (mode ``per_check``).
-This can be changed using mode ``per_path`` to invoke Alt-Ergo for each *path* that leads to the check.
-This option usually takes much longer, because Alt-Ergo is invoked much more often, but may give better proof results.
-Finally, in mode ``progressive``, invoking Alt-Ergo a single time on the entire check is tried, and only if the check is not proved, then other techniques that progressively consider each path in isolation are tried.
+The way checks are passed to the prover can also be influenced using the option ``--proof``.
+By default, the prover is invoked a single time for each check or assertion (mode ``per_check``).
+This can be changed using mode ``per_path`` to invoke the prover for each *path* that leads to the check.
+This option usually takes much longer, because the prover is invoked much more often, but may give better proof results.
+Finally, in mode ``progressive``, invoking the prover a single time on the entire check is tried, and only if the check is not proved, then other techniques that progressively consider each path in isolation are tried.